 We’ve all heard the timeless saying, “What doesn’t kill me, makes me stronger.”
 Is this statement true?
 Before we answer this question, we must agree that many societal traditions, whether old or new have various takes that attempt to define fate, predestination, and divine foreknowledge.
 Likewise, and interestingly, there are cultural beliefs in many parts of the world that similarly state that “God writes the destinies of each man upon their foreheads.”
 Suppose that on the day that your child is born; you are given two gifts – A pair of glasses that allows you to read your child’s future and a pencil that allows you to edit it.
 Suppose further, that the gifts come from God with full permission to use them as you please.
 What would you really do?

-Let’s apply this question to a potential real life scenario and read the future destiny of a person that you and I may know: At age 10 – childhood best friend dies of open heart surgery.
+Let’s apply this question to a potential real life scenario and read the future destiny of a person that you and I may know: At age 10 – his or her childhood best friend dies of open heart surgery due to a heart defect at birth.
 At 18 – graduates high school at top of class.
 At 20 – car accident while driving intoxicated leads to amputation of right leg from the knee down.
 At 24 – becomes a single parent.
 At 29 – gets married.
 At 32 – publishes a successful article.
 At 33 – experiences a nasty divorce….
 I wonder how painful or unnerving it would be to see your child’s future adversity and subsequent suffering written out before you?
 I wonder which or how many parents couldn’t resist the desire to cross off the tragedies and correct the self-inflicted and non-self inflicted wounds?

 With that said, I want to bring a balanced approach and understanding to the statement “what doesn’t kill us, makes us stronger” as well as shed light upon the certain adversity that is coming in our lives.
 It is also imperative that the church (you and I) view and understand how adversity can be harmful, but more importantly, how it can also be very beneficial.